supervisitor20/MyJobs/doc/source/developers/myblocks/secureblocks.rst

 =====================

 Within a microsites page, a div can be created with a special data key (data-secure-block-id).
-This tag indicates that the value of that key is tied to secure block which should be loaded into the contents of that div.
+This tag indicates that the value of that data attribute is tied to a secure block element_id which should be loaded into the contents of that div.
 One API call is made to the parent of the microsite (or itself, if it has no parent) to retrieve all secure blocks divs.
 The request is subject to the cross site verification step above.

 .. autofunction:: myblocks.views.secure_blocks